Emilio Delgado

 Emilio Ernest Delgado (May 8, 1940 – March 10, 2022) was an American actor best known for his role as Luis, the Fix-it Shop owner, on the children's television series Sesame Street.
-Delgado joined the cast of Sesame Street in 1971 and remained until his contract was not renewed in late 2016, as part of Sesame Workshop's retooling of the series.
+He joined the cast of Sesame Street in 1971 and remained until his contract was not renewed, in late 2016, as part of Sesame Workshop's retooling of the series.

 Following his departure, the workshop stated that Delgado would continue to represent them at public events.
 Delgado also appeared as Luis in the TV special Sesame Street's 50th Anniversary Celebration.
 He began his professional career in Los Angeles in 1968.
-Delgado lived in New York City with his wife Carole and also served on the board of directors at the Bayard Rustin Center for Social Justice, an LGBT safe-place, community activist center, and educational bridge dedicated to honoring Bayard Rustin through their mission and good works.
+Delgado lived in New York City with his wife Carole Delgado.